benjann/robstat/README.md

 Main changes:

+    15mar2025 (version 1.0.5)
+    - standard errors were wrong if option over() was specified since the influence functions were not rescaled in relation to subgroup size; this is fixed

     20dec2020 (version 1.0.4)
     - refined computations of influence functions such that they have a mean exactly equal to zero for all statistics (apart from roundoff error); results for